-On April 24, 2020 and March 3, 2021, the Company entered into Promissory Notes (the "PPP Notes") with Newtek Corp AVB as the lender (the "Lender"), pursuant to which the Lender agreed to make a loans to the Company under the Paycheck Protection Program (the "PPP Loan") offered by the U.S. Small Business Administration (the "SBA") in principal amounts of \$197,200 and \$233,300 pursuant to Title 1 of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+On April 24, 2020 and March 3, 2021, the Company entered into Promissory Notes (the "PPP Notes") with Newtek Corp AVB as the lender (the "Lender"), pursuant to which the Lender agreed to make loans to the Company under the Paycheck Protection Program (the "PPP Loan") offered by the U.S. Small Business Administration (the "SBA") in principal amounts of \$197,200 and \$233,300 pursuant to Title 1 of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").

 The PPP Loan proceeds are available to be used to pay for payroll costs, including salaries, commissions, and similar compensation, group health care benefits, and paid leaves; rent; utilities; and interest on certain other outstanding debt.
 The Loan is subject to forgiveness to the extent proceeds are used for payroll costs, including payments required to continue group health care benefits, and certain rent, utility, and mortgage interest expenses (collectively, "Qualifying Expenses"), pursuant to the terms and limitations of the PPP Loan.
-The Company intends to use a significant majority of the Loan amount for Qualifying Expenses and is anticipating that the loans will be fully forgiven.
-The interest rate on the PPP Notes is a fixed rate of 1% per annum and the Notes mature in two years.
+The Company used the PPP Loan amounts against Qualifying Expenses, and during the nine months ended December 31, 2021, the total PPP Loan balance of \$430,500 was forgiven.